 Cole ran to the nearest refreshment table and grabbed a single-edged cake knife.
 He jogged back to Blake and offered it up.

 “Thanks bruh.”
 Blake ran the blade across his pants, wiping it clean of buttercream frosting.
 He held it at eye level, turning it back and forth and studying its edge.
 “Imma do you a favor.”
 He met Peter’s gaze.
 “From now on, you can hang with us.
 That way, you can have real friends—human friends.”
 A wicked grin.
 “But there’s a catch.”
 He pointed at Reptar with the tip of the knife.
 “Chimp’s gotta go.”

 “NO!”
 Peter strained against his captors but they held him fast.

 “Yep,” Blake affirmed.
 “Fido’s done-skies.”
 He palmed Reptar’s brow and pulled his head back, resting the edge of the blade on the line of his throat.
 “You lose your only friend, but you gain some new ones.
 It’s all good; you can’t make an omelet without breaking a few—”

 Silence fell.
 Everyone turned toward the source of the voice.

-A female silhouette shone from the gym’s entrance, backlit by the hallway’s halogen lighting.
-Both her fists were clenched by her sides.
+A five foot three, female silhouette shone from the gym’s entrance, backlit by the hallway’s halogen lighting.
+Both fists were clenched by her sides.
 Her feet were planted a little wider than shoulder’s width apart.